Liberation Day (with Soumaya Keynes)

 serious rival to you know the financial system that the dollar runs through right but there are actors trying to create one they haven't managed so far please don't say crypto as the solution.

 That's what I check out.
+No, not crypto.

-Which is, so we've had the news over the weekend about a bailout for British steel, essentially, or like more government control over British steel.
+Can we look at the other side of that though, which is so we've had the news over the weekend about a bailout for British steel essentially, or like more government control over British steel.

-I don't, there is a fundamental point at the heart of some things that Donald Trump is saying, isn't there?
+I don't there is a fundamental point at the heart of some things that Donald Trump is saying, isn't there?

-Which is that China has got a lot of economic muscle and it is flexing it and it is other countries are now feeling increasingly nervous about the extent to which they have relied upon it for their manufacturing.
+Which is that China has got a lot of economic muscle and it is flexing it and it is other countries are now feeling increasingly nervous about the extent to which they've have relied upon it for their manufacturing.

 That's the bit where most mainstream economists would kind of agree.
+Am I right in thinking that?

-issues or problems associated with the way that China conducts itself on the international stage.
+Yeah, there are real issues or problems associated with the way that China conducts itself on the international stage.

 And there are, yeah, so that so